sedlan/deckchair/doc/adapters.md

     nuke (callback)

 The tests ensure adapters are consistent no matter what the underlying store is.
-If you are writing an adapter check out `./tests/lawnchair-spec.js`.
+If you are writing an adapter check out `./tests/deckchair-spec.js`.
 The memory adaptor is probably the simplest implementation to learn from.
-Note, all `Lawnchair` methods accept a callback as a last parameter.
+Note, all `deckchair` methods accept a callback as a last parameter.
 This is deliberate, most modern clientside storages only have async style interfaces, for a good reason, your code won't block the main thread aiding in the perception of performance.
-That callback will be scoped to the `Lawnchair` instance.
+That callback will be scoped to the `deckchair` instance.
 Make use of `fn` and `lambda` methods to allow for terse callbacks.